aimat-lab/gcnn_keras/README.md

 The package in [kgcnn](kgcnn) contains several layer classes to build up graph convolution models.
 Some models are given as an example.
 A documentation is generated in [docs](docs).
+This repo is still under construction.
-Any comments or suggestions are very welcome.
+!!
+Any comments, suggestions or help are very welcome !!

 <a name="installation"></a>
 # Installation